abiswas-odu/Disco/README.md

 ```
 The program will run faster if more memory is made available.

-#### Restarting Omega3 for repeat assembly and handling assembly crashes
+#### Restarting Disco for repeat assembly and handling assembly crashes

-Omega3 assembler can be restarted with changed assembly and scaffolding parameters using the `-osg` option.
+Disco assembler can be restarted with changed assembly and scaffolding parameters using the `-osg` option.
 Setting this option while invoking `runOmega3.sh` will reuse the overlap graph constructed earlier and only perform the graph simplification step.
 This will significantly reduce executime time of assemblies on the same dataset with different parameters.

-Omega3 assembler can also be restarted after a crash caused due to exceeding wall clock time or out of memory errors.
-The job must be restarted with the same command as before and Omega3 will attempt to continue the assembly.
+Disco assembler can also be restarted after a crash caused due to exceeding wall clock time or out of memory errors.
+The job must be restarted with the same command as before and Disco will attempt to continue the assembly.
 Do not set the `-osg` option in this case.

 #### Setting assembly parameters